udam-dev/uyfc-archive-dynamic-site/README.md

 # Flask Blog with Admin Dashboard

-This is a Flask application with SQLite database for a blog site with an admin dashboard.
+This is a Flask application with MongoDB database for a blog site with an admin dashboard.

 ## Setup